liveahero-wiki/liveahero-wiki.github.io/_charas/digram.md

 {% include sidekick-infobox.html stockId=10241 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="digram"
+h_gachaResult = "Thank you very much for the cooperation contract.<br>This machine is Digram.
+I am a ship operations coordinator.<br>Let's work together to secure the future of our transportation system." s_gachaResult = "This machine is Digram.
+I am a ship operations coordinator.<br>Command received, I have been assigned to the sidekick duties.<br>I will carry out my duties according to protocol." salesStart = "Roger that.
+Commencing departure." salesEnd = "I have returned on time." battleStart = "Mode change Transaver.<br>I am now in the process of eliminating the operational disruptions." action = "At your service." attack = "Please vacate the premises." skill = "Refill complete." special = "Gun unit deployment, aim set<br>Expel, Out of White Line" smallDamage = "Minor damage." bigDamage = "The damage is critical." win = "Obstacle clearance confirmed, mission complete.
+Mode Transaver release.<br>All personnel, please work to restore normal operation." lose = "The transport system...I will not let this symbol of peace to be broken...!" assist = "I will cover you." assisted = "Thank you for your cooperation."
 APPRECIATION = "…The body of organic lifeforms are said to lose performance when exhausted,<br>Master… Please take an early rest."
 DAILY = "You are 34 seconds late, Master.<br>It will be trouble if we don't arrive on time.<br>Let's go to the site immediately to recover from this delay."
 TOUCH = "Physical contact with this machine, is there any meaning in such a thing?<br>Maybe this is just something a machine like myself can't comprehend.<br>Though, I do feel the warmth of your hand..."